JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 double-tap and NFC-reclaim checks.
 Interrupted transfer remains untested because the transaction completed before the app could be closed.
 The user also reports possibly slower Watch connections than the prototype; timing is not yet measured.
+Connection-timing investigation is paused at the user's request; Bluetooth manager lifetime and reconnect policy are unchanged.
+Milestone 6 now adds durable Watch history, independent latest delivery, sensor-specific phone import, shared ordinary post-storage processing, explicit unresolved-reading deletion and restoration of Watch display preferences/cache.
+See [readings and device checks](DirectLibreReadings.md).
-Next: investigate connection timing and verify interrupted-transfer recovery with a controlled test.
-History synchronisation, full display/settings persistence, the final interface and optional background features remain later milestones.
-This checkpoint is not yet feature-equivalent to the reference prototype.
+The milestone 6 device gate is pending.
+Interrupted transfer still needs a controlled test.
+Final interface polish and optional background features remain later milestones;
+this checkpoint is not yet feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a